marcelpetrick/DevNotes/BeenThereSeenThat/20240410_SecurelyConnectDemoBadgeToTheAwsCloud__EmbeddedWorld/README.md

 Outcomes
 You discovered the Outputs of the DemoBadgeWorkshop CloudFormation stack in your AWS account.

-You will need all values at a later point in time during this workhop.
+You will need all values at a later point in time during this workshop.

 Proceed to the next module.